mazznoer/lolcrab/README.md

 # lcat

 lolcat in rust!
-With emoji support and color transformations in the Oklab color space.
+With emoji support and color transformations in the Cubehelix color space.

 ## Usage